 CARDS is one of the stakeholder engagement services offered by the Wisconsin Network for Research Support (WINRS), based at the UW-Madison School of Nursing.

-The Morgridge Center for Public Service is thrilled to welcome Cristina Johnson as its new assistant director for civic engagement and communications.
+The Morgridge Center for Public Service is ecstatic to announce that Dr. Haley Madden will serve as assistant director for community-engaged scholarship.

 Interested in exploring volunteer opportunities, internships or careers with local and national nonprofits?
 Then you won’t want to miss this spring’s virtual Public Service Fair from 3 to 7 p.m. on Monday, Feb.
 15!

 On-campus early voting is next week for Wisconsin’s Feb.
 16 spring primary election, which will narrow down the top two candidates for municipal and county offices, as well as the State Superintendent of Public Instruction.

 The events of last week clearly sought to undermine the integrity of U.S. elections and the democratic process.
 We need to hold accountable those who committed violence in the U.S. Capitol.

 From its start as a small group of staff and students at the Morgridge Center for Public Service, to its growth in 2020 to over 60 people, faculty chair of the BadgersVote Coalition Kathy Cramer says the coalition’s goal remains true to its founding creeds.

 Ever since high school, UW–Madison junior Shuka Konishi loved volunteering.
 When Konishi came to Madison her first semester, she found a home to continue volunteering with the Morgridge Center for Public Service’s Badger Volunteers program.